7 Shocking Facts About Shivaji’s Forts That’ll Leave You Furious

 Chhatrapati Shivaji formed the genesis of the Maratha empire in the 17th century.
 While fighting with Mughals in the north and Adilshah as well as Nizam in the Deccan, the Maratha warrior had built several hundred forts.

 The Quint decided to check up on the status of forts built or renovated by the Maratha warrior king.
-Although the government of Maharashtra has recently announced its plans to splurge Rs 3,600 crore on building a statue of Chhatrapati Shivaji in the middle of Arabian Sea, most of Shivaji’s forts are in a deplorable condition and some of them lack essential facilities for tourists.
+Although the government of Maharashtra announced its plans to splurge Rs 3,600 crore on building a statue of Chhatrapati Shivaji in the middle of Arabian Sea, most of Shivaji’s forts are in a deplorable condition and some of them lack essential facilities for tourists.

 The Quint has come across seven shocking facts and revelations, which will leave history lovers furious.